-- Generally, the interest rates of the Mortgages in a fixed-rate Gold PC Pool are within a range from (a) the PC Coupon plus any minimum required servicing fee through (b) 250 basis points above the PC Coupon. - Twenty-year Mortgages may be pooled with 30-year Mortgages and each type may be pooled separately. - Ten-year Mortgages may be pooled with 15-year Mortgages and each type may be pooled separately. - Balloon/Reset Mortgages are pooled separately based on the original term to the maturity or reset date (five or seven years).
-We ceased purchasing Balloon/Reset Mortgages on January 1, 2013. - Prior to December 1, 2010, Jumbo-Conforming Mortgages were pooled separately from other conforming Mortgages.
-On or after December 1, 2010, Jumbo-Conforming Mortgages may be pooled with Super-Conforming and other conforming Mortgages. - In general, - Cooperative Share Mortgages, - •• Extended Buydown Mortgages or may constitute up to 10% of the original principal balance of a Gold PC Pool without any special designation or disclosure to reflect that fact, so long as these types of Mortgages, in combination, do not constitute more than 15% of the original principal balance of the PC Pool.
+- Generally, the interest rates of the Mortgages in a fixed-rate Gold PC Pool are within a range from (a) the PC Coupon plus any minimum required servicing fee through (b) 250 basis points above the PC Coupon. - Twenty-year Mortgages may be pooled with 30-year Mortgages and each type may be pooled separately. - Ten-year Mortgages may be pooled with 15-year Mortgages and each type may be pooled separately. - Prior to December 1, 2010, Jumbo-Conforming Mortgages were pooled separately from other conforming Mortgages.
+On or after December 1, 2010, Jumbo-Conforming Mortgages may be pooled with Super-Conforming and other conforming Mortgages. - In general, - •• Cooperative Share Mortgages, - •• Extended Buydown Mortgages or - •• Relocation Mortgages may constitute up to 10% of the original principal balance of a Gold PC Pool without any special designation or disclosure to reflect that fact, so long as these types of Mortgages, in combination, do not constitute more than 15% of the original principal balance of the PC Pool.